tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 **Broker –** Bitcoin brokers sell bitcoin for a fixed price.
 Brokers often have high limits and can accept many [payment methods](/en/payment-methods/).
 In most cases brokers will require personal information and identity verification before you can buy bitcoins.
 [Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow"} is the world’s largest Bitcoin broker.

 **Exchange –** Bitcoin exchanges don’t sell bitcoin, but match buyers and sellers.
-For example, someone who wants to sell Bitcoin sends one bitcoin to an exchange.
+For example, say someone who wants to sell one bitcoin for $300.
 The seller puts in a sell order for $300.
 When a buyer agrees to pay $300, the seller will receive $300 and the buyer of the bitcoin receives the one bitcoin.
 Some of the largest Bitcoin exchanges are [BitStamp](https://www.bitstamp.net/), [Kraken](https://www.kraken.com/), and [BitFinex](https://www.bitfinex.com/).

 **P2P Exchanges –** Exchanges like [LocalBitcoins](http://buybitcoinww.co/local_bitcoins){:rel="nofollow"} are escrow services that simply match users.
 Buyers and sellers are free to agree on a price and payment method, and LocalBitcoins ensures that neither party is scammed by holding the payments in escrow until the trade is complete.
 Other examples of P2P exchanges include [BitQuick](http://buybitcoinww.co/buybitquick){:rel="nofollow"}.